mohammedsohail-dev/SoftwareEngineeringProject/README.md

-To run the project first install Django and execute migrate command followed by runserver command on command prompt
+To run the project first install Django and execute migrate command followed by runserver command on command prompt from the folder containing manage.py

 The Aim of this project was to create a Recipe Manager where users can create and share recipes